 If you dock here, then you don’t have to go far to go swimming.
 While it’s not a white-sand beach, there is an entrance to get into the water, with the cruise ships as a backdrop.
 Head over to the large green “Tequila-A-Go-Go” building and you’ll see staircases leading to the water to take a dip.
 Unfortunately, there’s no beach here.

 If you aren’t docked at the International Pier, then you won’t be able to access this area.
 Don’t worry, there are other beaches available.

 El Cid La Ceiba Hotel (0.1 miles)

 When it comes to the closest beach to the Cozumel cruise port, it doesn’t get any closer than the beach at the El Cid hotel.
 The spot sits right on the edge of the International cruise terminal — just a few minutes walk out of the port area and you are there.
-It’s slightly farther from Puerta Maya, but still very walkable.
+It’s slightly farther from Puerta Maya (where Carnival ships dock), but still very walkable.

-While El Cid La Ceiba is a hotel, cruise passengers can get a day pass for $52.
+While El Cid La Ceiba is a hotel, cruise passengers can get a day pass for around $50 at last check.
 It includes food, drink, facilities, wi-fi, and snorkel equipment.
 Just head to the hotel to ask about access.

 Money Bar Beach Club (1.5 miles)

 Just a five-minute taxi ride from the cruise piers, Money Bar Beach Club is a great option if looking for something close by.
 The spot features a full-service restaurant, bar, live music, and spa, all sitting right alongside the water.

 Unlike some other spots, this is a beach bar so there’s not an admission fee, but instead you buy food and drink to have access to the facilities.
 There are also showers/restrooms available.